pedrosacramento/bezalel/README.md

 # Bezalel - An open-source 3D printable low-cost tactile display

 Tactile interaction is considered the next frontier for human-computer interaction.
 A generic way to promote such interaction is by using a matrix of vertical pins that can render tactile shapes.
-Good examples of such matrices can be seen in the products developed by companies such as [metec Ag](https://www.metec-ag.de/produkte-graphik-display.php?p=t2d) and [Orbit Research](http://www.orbitresearch.com/product/graphiti/).
+Good examples of such matrices can be seen in assistive technologies to the blind population.
 An interesting discussion about the relevance of such devices can be found in the description of the [European Union Tactile Display Horizon Prize](https://research-and-innovation.ec.europa.eu/funding/funding-opportunities/prizes/horizon-prizes/tactile-display_en).

 Unfortunately, the manufacturing costs behind such matrices are typically very high because - among other reasons - each tactile "pixel" tends to require one actuator, and the number of actuators tends to grow quadratically with the resolution of the device.
 Also it is hard for traditional manufacturing processes to lower the cost of such devices on small scale.
 The goal of this project is to contribute to the creation of a generation of tactile displays that rely on 3D printing technologies so that they can be manufactured at home at a low cost.
 We provide a novel mechanical design and an algorithm with which people can create tactile devices that use a small number of actuators and that can be manufactured with 3D printed parts.